Shermern/Sudoku/README.md

 # Sudoku
 Sudoku Term Project for CMU 15-112 (Fundamentals of Programming)

+Watch a trailer for the app at: https://youtu.be/Jw8aE9QQmE4

 A minimalist reiteration of the cassic Sudoku game.

 Choose from different levels of difficulty.